 We have firm targets for New Zealand's workplace health and safety system, including the Government's target to reduce workplace fatalities and injuries by 25% by 2020.
-The way WorkSafe seeks to transform New Zealand's workplace health and safety performance - and how this connects to our longer-term goals for the health and safety system - is set out in our strategic framework on pages 10-11.
+The way WorkSafe seeks to transform New Zealand's workplace health and safety performance - and how this connects to our longer-term goals for the health and safety system - is set out in our strategic framework on pages 12-13.

 We are transforming New Zealand's health and safety system by targeting risk, working smarter, working together and strengthening our organisation.
-This Annual Report 2015/16 is organised under these headings.